 2. communicate effectively.

-Sustainability has a bad rap for being too academic and unapproachable.
+Sustainability and urbanism both have a bad rap for being too academic and unapproachable.
 While it’s about looking over the long term and understanding complexity, it doesn’t have to be incomprehensible or scary to people.
-We need to communicate sustainability using plain language, stories that people can relate to and in a way that builds enthusiasm and a willingness to be involved.
+We need to communicate using plain language, stories that people can relate to and in a way that builds enthusiasm and a willingness to be involved.
 Nothing less will suffice.
 This is the only way to ensure that the solutions have meaning for the client and build commitment over the long term.

 3. develop a shared framework.